SSW Food Manufacturing vs Food Service in Japan: April 2026 Changes, Meat Retail and Food Service Cap

 Cases requiring caution

-- The worker mainly performs cashier, sales, or customer service duties
+- The worker mainly performs cashier, sales, customer service, or store-floor duties

 - The shop only purchases and sells already-packaged products